 Install Python 3.10 on Ubuntu from Source

-The alternative option for those that feel up to more of a challenge or require certain advanced builds from the git repository of the source can opt to install directly from the source.
-The main issue with this method is that you cannot easily update like you would with the APT package manager and will need to recompile for any changes.
+The alternative option for those that feel up to more of a challenge or require specific advanced builds from the git repository of the source can opt to install directly from the source.
+The main issue with this method is that you cannot quickly update like the APT package manager and will need to recompile for any changes.